 To some, feng shui is an essential guiding principle in home decor.

-Before we move on from the philosophies of feng shui, we should be clear – mirrors aren’t considered problematic in general.
-We just need to think carefully about where they’re placed.
+Before we move on from the philosophies of feng shui, mirrors aren’t considered problematic, but we need to consider where they’re placed.

-Instead of beside your bed, apply mirrors to a bedroom using these criteria:
+Instead of beside your bed, position mirrors in a bedroom based on these criteria:

-- Avoid hanging mirrors over sofas or chairs, though facing them is fine.
+- Avoid hanging mirrors over sofas or chairs, though facing them is okay.

-- Avoid mirrors that obscure or distort your reflection or reflect in disconnected pieces, such as a mosaic.
+- Avoid mirrors that obscure or distort your reflection or reflect on separate pieces, such as a mosaic.

-If you abide by these guidelines, you’ll enjoy a balanced and harmonious energy flow throughout your home.
-This should, naturally, lead to a comfortable and satisfying night of sleep.
+If you follow these guidelines, you’ll enjoy a balanced and harmonious energy flow in your home.

-We could easily spend hours extolling theories laid out by feng shui practitioners as to why we should never sleep next to a mirror.
-Now, though, feels like a good time to move away from philosophy and into the realm of science.
+We could spend hours extolling theories of feng shui practitioners about why we should never sleep next to a mirror.
+Now is the right time to move away from philosophy and into the realm of science.

-Regardless of whether you believe in and adopt the practices of feng shui in your everyday life, sleep professionals will also recommend avoiding a mirror by your bed – or facing it, such as on a ceiling.
+Regardless of whether you believe in and adopt feng shui practices in your everyday life, sleep experts recommend avoiding a mirror by your bed or facing it, such as on a ceiling.

-When preparing the layout of a bedroom, consider the location of your bed and any mirrors as thoroughly as you consider color schemes for the walls.
+When preparing the bedroom layout, consider the location of your bed and any mirrors as thoroughly as color schemes for the walls.

-Sleeping next to a mirror is invited any light that hits this surface to reflect into your eyes.
+Sleeping next to a mirror invites any light that hits this surface to reflect into your eyes.

 When light hits a mirror, it bounces back at the same angle.
-If you can’t keep your bedroom 100% pitch dark at night, this will become an issue.
+This will become an issue if you can’t keep your bedroom dark at night.

-Slight slithers of light can cause havoc, such as streetlamps peeking through closed curtains.
-Unless you have blackout blinds, you’ll likely face at least some light pollution.
+Small amounts of light can cause havoc, like streetlamps through closed curtains.
+Unless you have blackout blinds, you’ll likely face some light pollution.

-This isn’t to besmirch your appearance in the morning.
-It’s a fact that anybody is likely to be startled by any such vision.
-Our eyes need a few moments to adapt from night vision to natural daylight when we wake up.
-A mirror reflection can be quite the wake-up call.
+Everybody is likely to be startled.
+Our eyes need time to adapt from night vision to natural daylight when we awaken.
+A mirror reflection can be a real wake-up call.

 Looking at your reflection in dim lighting can play tricks on the eyes, forcing you to see an unfamiliar visage looking back at you.

-Sometimes, these illusions will be distorted reflections of our own visage.
-Some people also claim to see visions of supernatural beings, deceased family members, and all manner of other sights.
-All of these hallucinations will doubtless upset sleepiness.
+Sometimes, these illusions will be distorted reflections of our visage.
+Some also claim to see visions of supernatural beings, deceased family members, and other sights.

 According to Consciousness and Cognition, this is known as the Strange Face in the Mirror Illusion.
-These are essentially hallucinations – hardly something that will encourage a peaceful and restful night of sleep.
-You could give yourself quite a fright.
+These are essentially hallucinations.

-Of course, it’s sometimes essential to look in a mirror with dim lighting.
 When planned, you’ll be prepared for what you see.
-Peering into a mirror beside a bed, mainly due to spacial logistics, make a hallucination much likelier.
+Peering into a mirror beside a bed, mainly due to spatial logistics, makes a hallucination much likelier.

 Echoes of Sound

-A partner that shares a bed may initially welcome the idea of snorers getting a taste of their own medicine, but they too will suffer.
-Mirrors will basically replay snoring in stereo.
+A partner who shares a bed may initially welcome the idea of snorers getting a taste of their own medicine, but they’ll suffer.
+Mirrors will replay snoring in stereo.

-Consider the impact of sleeping close to a mirror on any pets in your room.
-It’s inadvisable to sleep with a dog on your bed anyway, as this will likely disturb your slumber.
-Mirrors make this even likelier.
+Consider the impact of sleeping close to a mirror on pets in your room.
+Sleeping with a dog on your bed is inadvisable, as this will likely disturb your sleep.

-Perhaps you have recently moved home and have yet to redecorate or are staying with a friend or family member.
-Hotels may also have mirrors by beds, though they should know better.
+Perhaps you’ve recently moved home and have yet to redecorate or are staying with a friend or family member.
+Hotels may also have mirrors by beds.

-One final option could be to obscure the mirror with frosted glass.
-This can usually be purchased from hardware stores with sticky-backed plastic, easily applied and removed as necessary.
-Just remember that this still falls foul of feng shui advice, if that matters to you.
+You could obscure the mirror with frosted glass.
+This can usually be purchased from hardware stores with sticky-backed plastic, easily applied or removed as necessary.